Enhanced Long Wavelength Mermin-Wagner Fluctuations in Active Crystals and Glasses

-{\bf Dynamical Measurements: }\SK{To explore the enhanced effect of long wavelength phonon modes in active crystals and glasses, we first computed the mean squared displacement (MSD), $\langle\Delta r^2(t)\rangle$, as a function of time for 2dmKA model glass-forming liquids with a strength of activity of $f_0 = 2.0$ at a reduced temperature of $T=0.221$.
-We used system sizes of $N = 10^3, 10^4$, and $10^5$, and the results are presented in Fig.\ref{fig:MerminWagner}(A).
-The definition of MSD can be found in the Methods section.
-The inset of the same panel shows the data for passive systems.
-We observed a significant increase in the plateau value of MSD for active systems compared to the passive scenario at similar relaxation times, demonstrating the enhanced effect of long wavelength fluctuations due to active forcing.
-In Fig.\ref{fig:MerminWagner}(B), we explored the decay profile of the two-point density correlation function $Q(t)$ for the same system sizes as in panel A. This was done to demonstrate how long wavelength fluctuations lead to faster relaxation in active systems for larger system sizes.
++0.1in {\bf Results: }To explore the enhanced effect of long wavelength phonon modes in active crystals and glasses, we first computed the mean squared displacement (MSD), $\langle\Delta r^2(t)\rangle$ (see Methods for the definition), as a function of time.
+For 2dmKA model glass-forming liquids with activity strength $f_0 = 2.0$ at a reduced temperature of $T=0.221$, we show the results of increasing MSD plateau with system sizes $N = 10^3, 10^4$, and $10^5$ in Fig.\ref{fig:MerminWagner}(a).
+The inset of the same panel shows the data for passive glass-forming liquid at $T=0.450$.
+We observed a significant increase in the plateau value of MSD for active systems compared to the passive system at similar relaxation times, demonstrating the enhanced effect of long wavelength fluctuations due to active forcing.
+In Fig.\ref{fig:MerminWagner}(b), we explored the decay profile of the two-point density correlation function $Q(t)$ (see Methods for the definition) for the same system sizes as in panel A. This was done to demonstrate how long wavelength fluctuations lead to faster relaxation in active systems for larger system sizes.
 The inset shows the relaxation profile for passive systems.
-Next, we computed the plateau value of MSD for varying system sizes and activity strength $f_0$, while keeping the concentration of active particles ($c = 0.1$) and persistent time ($\tau_p = 1.0$) fixed.
+Next, we have computed the MSD plateau of the active glass-forming liquids in the supercooled regime with changing system size for different activity $f_0$, while keeping the concentration of active particles ($c = 0.1$) and persistent time ($\tau_p = 1.0$) fixed.